Last Updated on July 18, 2020 by CryptoCreed

 Transactions on the blockchain for freight shipments will be paid in tokens and settled in tokens.
 The ShipChain Web platform connecting with the blockchain will enable clients to pay either directly in tokens they hold, or buy tokens from ShipChain for booking freight (permitting, for instance, USD, EUR or digital currency payment).
 ShipChain will work to go into listing agreements with exchanges to consider the simplicity of liquidity and settlement of SHIP tokens into other currencies.

-Tokens valued at up to 20% of each freight transaction will be given to the driver/transporter as “gamified” incentives for safe and timely deliveries, for example, as well as environment focused such as reduced idle time.
+Tokens valued at up to 20% of each freight transaction will be given to the driver/transporter as “gamified” incentives for safe and timely deliveries, for example, as well as the environment, focused such as reduced idle time.
 From that point, drivers will either have the capacity to offer their tokens on exchanges, or reclaim those tokens by means of partnerships ShipChain will form for various rewards, for example, gift vouchers, fuel rebates, and more.
+ShipChain token.

 Initial Token Generation Event